LaptopCat/livebio-plugins/plugins/discord/README.md

     }
   }
 ```
-Make it have the token, guild and pass_custom fields.
+Make it have the token and user fields.

 Config Reference:
 <blockquote><details><summary>token</summary>